 If the mobile app has a variety of components or logs into a back-end server, downloads or uploads data between the app and a server, regular unit testing and system testing may all need to be in place and executed extensively.
-If the app does not work well with the server, the overall experiences
+If the app does not work well with the server, the overall experiences are bound to suffer.

 3. Mobile user experience testing

 Once a mobile app is ready with all features, it may be worthwhile to do a round of mobile user experience testing.
 This is giving the users the app on their mobile device before any formal release.
 They use the application in its entirety and report on what the experience was like, overall.
 This will enable developers to remove impediments to a smooth, continuous and pleasant overall user experience.
 When a user completes a task or an entire use case, then you can validate whether features you have implemented all fit together nicely.
 If not, adjustments can be made.

 The second or third time any app crashes, mobile users may delete the app rather than continue to use it.
 Stability of the app is paramount in mobile apps.
 As you add more components to the app and have it interact with backend server software, the chances of software crashes increase.
 Testing for memory leaks is crucial in ensuring that crashes don’t happen.
 Network stability issues may also play a part in apps crashing the system.
 This needs to be tested as well.